-This course examines the vertebrate structure with detailed laboratory dissection, of representative forms.
-(Lecture 3 hours; laboratory 3 hours per week.)
+This course examines the vertebrate structure with detailed laboratory dissection of representative forms.

 Credit Hours: 4 Prerequisite: BIO 101 and BIO 102 Availability: On demand

 BIO/CHM 338 Biochemistry

 This course introduces molecules of biological importance.
 Topics include the chemistry of carbohydrates, lipids, proteins, nucleic acids, and enzymes and their role in metabolism.
 This course may count as both a biology elective and as hours toward the chemistry minor.